Eline Van der Velden

-Eline Van Der Velden (born May 12 1986) is a Dutch comedian, writer, actress and producer based in London, England.
+Eline van der Velden is a Dutch comedian, writer, actress and producer based in London, England.

 Early life

 Van der Velden was born on the Dutch island of Curaçao, Netherlands Antilles to Dutch businessman Steven van der Velden and physiotherapist Quirine van der Velden.
 She moved to the United Kingdom at age 14 to study drama and musical theatre at The Arts Educational School, Tring Park.
-After high school, she concentrated on physics and graduated with an M.Sc. in Physics from Imperial College London in 2008.
+She graduated with an MSc in physics from Imperial College London in 2008.

 Career

 She was nominated by the International Academy of Digital Arts and Sciences for the Lovie Awards and won Best Online Comedy in 2013 for two of her submitted entries.

-The People's Lovie Award also went to her sketch Match.com Parody.

-She has created multiple online shows such as Sketch My Life with London Hughes and Emily Hartridge and the Match.com Parody.
+She has created multiple online shows such as Sketch My Life with London Hughes and Emily Hartridge and Match.com Parody.